Herniated Disc

 Lumbar Disc Herniation

 Our spine and disc take a lot of stress over time.
 Most herniated disc’ are a result of a trauma or an accident putting direct stress on the disc.
 Gradually over weeks or months the outer annulus develops cracks and the inner gel-like nucleus is pushed out to become a bulging disc.
-When this occurs the disc puts pressure on the spinal cord (dura) and or nerve roots that branch our at each level and travel down your legs connecting to your muscles.
+When this occurs the disc puts pressure on the spinal cord (dura) and or nerve roots that branch out at each level and travel down your legs connecting to your muscles.
 A bulging disc is not always symptomatic.
 However, when the annulus becomes brittle and tears that bulging nucleus can protrude (ruptured disc) and extrude (herniated disc) or leave the disc entirely called sequestered disc.
 With time that herniated disc can become more pronounced and put significant pressure on the spinal nerves.
 This pressure and nucleus fluid that leaks out causes inflammation and pain sometimes localized to the back, buttock, thighs and sometimes all the way down into your calves and feet.

 One of the most common causes of low back and leg pain is a lumbar herniated disc.
 Lumbar discs are made up of a tough interwoven like fabric called the annulus fibrosus and an inner cotton/get-like center called the nucleus pulposus.
 The discs are located between each vertebrae and serve a role as a shock absorber.